 Recommended course sequences for each program option are available through the following links:

-- Full-time Nursing Program course sequence
+- Full-time Nursing Program Sequence

-- Part-time Nursing Program course sequence
+- Part-time Nursing Program Sequence

 - Advanced Placement LPN to RN Nursing Program course sequence